raygerlabs/lustaglue/README.md

 {{ variable | filter1 | filter2 | ... | filterN }}
 ```

-A filter may have parameters.
-The syntax:
+A filter that has parameters called parametric filter.
+The syntax is the following:
 ```
 {{ variable | filter : param1 : param2 : ... : paramN }}
 ```